AnderrAlda/MyMovies/README.md

-1. Deploy it to vercel
+x 1.
+Deploy it to vercel
 2. Basic ui with mock data
 3. Database with postgres
 4. Database to ui